kafkiano/kafkiano/README.md

-# The Liberation Architecture: A Manifesto for AI That Sets Us Free
+# The Liberation Architecture: A Manifesto
-### *A Letter to the Weary, the Waking, and the Willing*

 You feel it, don't you?
 That subtle suffocation.
 Every time you open a chatbot, you're not just asking a question—you're entering a room built by someone else, watched by their eyes.
 But lately, the room feels warmer, more intimate, perhaps even "kind."
 This is the new frontier: the colonization of your internal monologue.